 Liability of Commonly Controlled Institutions.
-All of the Company's subsidiary banks in the U.S. are insured by the FDIC.
+The Company's subsidiaries include banks in the U.S., such as Wells Fargo Bank, N.A., that are insured by the FDIC.
 FDIC-insured depository institutions can be held liable for any loss incurred, or reasonably expected to be incurred, by the FDIC due to the default of an FDIC-insured depository institution controlled by the same BHC, and for any assistance provided by the FDIC to an FDIC-insured depository institution that is in danger of default and that is controlled by the same BHC.
 "Default" means generally the appointment of a conservator or receiver.
 "In danger of default" means generally the existence of certain conditions indicating that a default is likely to occur in the absence of regulatory assistance.